-- Discussed the Group's strategic objectives, with a focus on strategic plans for reaffirming Hysan's strong conviction for Hong Kong and China by strengthening the core of Lee Gardens Hong Kong and continuing to deliver the pillars; - Discussed business strategy and opportunities for the sustainable growth of the Group; - Reviewed the future challenges faced by the Group, including the impact of COVID-19 on longterm stability and growth, ESG compliance and cyber security; and - Considered and approved the Group's investment and development strategy, including rejuvenation and curation of the Lee Gardens area.
+- Discussed the Group's strategic objectives, reaffirming Hysan's strong commitment to Hong Kong and the continual execution of the strategic plan at the core of Lee Gardens Hong Kong while continuing to build the complementary pillars. - Discussed business strategy and opportunities for the sustainable growth of the Group in response to structural changes in the industry. - Reviewed the upcoming challenges faced by the Group and discussed the mitigations, including the strategic move of rejuvenating our core portfolio, sustainability strategy and process, climate change-related compliance as well as cybersecurity. - Considered and approved the Group's investment and development strategy, including rejuvenation and curation of the Lee Gardens area. - Reviewed recent business developments, industry trends and market outlook.